WDI-SEA/react-development-course-materials/02-React State/11-react-state-quiz.md

 **Notes:**

-- The link to the React State Quiz is [here](https://ga-instruction-sandbox.herokuapp.com/?lessonURL=https://ga-instruction.s3.amazonaws.com/json/REACT/unit-2/unit2-quiz.json).
+- The link to the React State Quiz is [here](https://my.generalassemb.ly/preview?lessonURL=https://ga-create-api.s3.amazonaws.com/quiz-react-state-3348.json).
 This is the link you will give to students.
+Remind students that this is just for practice.
+Their score will not be logged in the myGA system.

 - Approximate time to complete quiz: 20 minutes